lisamurphy788/creaven-heating/README.md

 ### User Stories Testing
 #### Site User
-- As a user of this site, I want to find out information on what air to water is.
-Achieved through the homepage and services page.
+- As a user of this site, I want to find out information on what air to water is. - Achieved through the homepage and services page.

-- As a user of this site, I want to know I want to be able to submit a contact form.
-Yes form can be submited, however it is not giving any information if it was successful.
+- As a user of this site, I want to know I want to be able to submit a contact form. - Yes form can be submited, however it is not giving any information if it was successful.

-- As a user of this site, I want to know if the service provides for emergencys.
-Yes this is outlined in the homepage.
+- As a user of this site, I want to know if the service provides for emergencys. - Yes this is outlined in the homepage.
-- As a user of this site, I want to be able to use this website fully from my mobile.
-Yes i can access and is fully responsive on ios and android.
+- As a user of this site, I want to be able to use this website fully from my mobile.- Yes i can access and is fully responsive on ios and android.
-- As a user of this site, I want to know what areas are covered.
-Yes i can see this from the homepage.
+- As a user of this site, I want to know what areas are covered.- Yes i can see this from the homepage.
-- As a user of this site, I want links to social media so I can check for any issues with past customers or ask any questions.
-Yes social media works.
+- As a user of this site, I want links to social media so I can check for any issues with past customers or ask any questions. - Yes social media works.
 #### Site Owner
-- As a site owner, I want the customer journey to be as seamless as possible.
+- As a site owner, I want the customer journey to be as seamless as possible. - Only three pages.
+Very easy to navigate.
-- As a site owner, I want to make sure the user finds the website and they find it informative and understand the process.
+- As a site owner, I want to make sure the user finds the website and they find it informative and understand the process. - Not overloaded with informaiton
-- As a site owner, I want the customer to be able to contact me via contact form.
+- As a site owner, I want the customer to be able to contact me via contact form. - Achieved

  ## Deployment
  **To deploy the project**